buffer/thug/docs/source/build.rst

 **Thug 3.9 is the last version supporting Python 3.7**

+**Thug 5.7 is the last version supporting Python 3.8**

-More recent versions support just Python 3.8+.
+More recent versions support just Python 3.9+.
 If you are installing a recent Thug version (and you should really do that) you have to install STPyV8 (https://github.com/area1/stpyv8/).

 STPyV8 is a Python/C++ wrapper that allows interoperability between Python 3 and